Last Updated July, 2021

 To get the most mesmerizing view of Istanbul and nearby islands, you have to go on a mini hike (or walk, whatever you want to call it) to the highest point of the island Hristos Hill (where the Monastery of Christ stands).
 Before you start your walk, I suggest you stop at the local grocery store near the ferry terminal and get a few foods (wine?) for the picnic.

-Then stop at the Anjelik Unlu Mamulleri Firini bakery to buy the most delicious olive oil bread and/or pastries.
+Then stop at the Anjelik Unlu Mamulleri Firini bakery to buy delicious olive oil bread and/or pastries.
 They are all so good!
 When we lived on the island, we were constantly buying goodies from this shop.
 And I can highly recommend it.

 Once you climb the hill, you can have a mini picnic and relax in the shade between pine trees left after the 2003 fire.
 Like we did.
 And actually that was a great spot for watching a sunset!